 For direct costs, include substantiating information such as vendor quotes, previous orders, historical data, etc. Costs without substantiating justification should be detailed through the cost estimating process.
-All substantiating evidence should be included in the 'Additional Cost Information' section of the Volume 5, Supporting Documents.
+All substantiating evidence should be included in the 'Additional Cost Information' section of Volume 5, Supporting Documents.
 If selected for award, the Government may require further documentation to substantiate costs.

 Provide sufficient detail, as found in 1-4 below, regarding funds' use if the contract is awarded.
-The itemized listing may be placed in the "Explanatory Material" section of the on-line Cost Volume (if enough room) or submitted in Volume 5, Supporting Documents, under the "Other" dropdown option.
-Note: Only one file can be uploaded to DSIP.
+The itemized listing may be submitted in Volume 5, Supporting Documents, under the "Additional Cost Information" dropdown option.